Best Advice for New Preppers

 What are the chances of the end of the world happening?

-Not too likely fortunately though if you get carried away reading the some of the prepper forums online they would have you believe that it’s happening tomorrow.
+If you get carried away reading some of the prepper forums online, they would have you believe that it’s happening tomorrow…

 Escalate in gradual stages.